-Note: The survey questions on Age were not included in the Small Business Survey 2015.
+Note: The survey questions on Age were not included in the Small Business Survey 2015 and 2016.

 In 2016, although those aged 65 and over made up a small share of all those self-employed (10%), those aged 65 and over had the highest self-employment rate.
 In 2016, 36% of those aged 65 and over in employment were self-employed compared to an overall self-employment rate of 13% for Scotland as a whole.

 Source: Annual Population Survey (January to December)

 Business and Enterprise Page